easyraza/Data-Science-Portfolio/Machine Learning/README.md

 #Machine Learning
-## the clasiification has been done using SVM
+## the classification has been done using SVM
 ## the comparison of different classifiers have been done